A Level Philosophy, Religion and Ethics

 Free

-An A Level in Philosopy, Religion & Ethics will enable you to explore and debate many of the controversial, but important issues facing society today, to an in-depth level.
+This A Level will enable you to explore and debate many of the controversial, but important issues facing society today, to an in-depth level.
 The course is perfect for anyone with an interest in the topics covered below.

 Units include: